 - Resolve any emotional conflicts which may be impeding your healing

-- Confront thoughts of suicide or other threatening thoughts or behaviours
+- Confront thoughts of suicide or other threatening thoughts or behaviors

 - Adjust to your new reality